To understand God’s intent for the church and how each of us can contribute to its overall impact

 - God gives gifts and puts people in roles to build up and strengthen his church.

-- God calls us to use our gifts.
+- God calls us to use our gifts to bless the church.

 1 CORINTHIANS 12:12-27